KnownStormChaser/master-weather-model-list/models/nwp_models/regional/usa/nam-nest.md

 ---

 ## Status and retirement timeline
-- **Scheduled for full retirement August 31, 2026 at 12 UTC** under NWS Service Change Notice 26-48 (May 12, 2026), as part of the broader NAM system retirement; detailed product list in companion SCN 26-47.
+- **Scheduled for full retirement October 6, 2026 at 12 UTC** under NWS Service Change Notice 26-47 (termination notice; updated July 6, 2026), as part of the broader NAM system retirement; RRFS/REFS implementation under companion SCN 26-48.
+The July 6, 2026 update moved the date from August 31, 2026 to October 6, 2026.
 - All five nest domains (CONUS, AK, HI, PR, fire weather) are included.
 - **Replacement deterministic guidance** at convection-allowing scales is provided by [RRFS](./rrfs.md) (3 km CONUS and Alaska, 2.5 km Hawaii and Puerto Rico, with a separate 1.5 km relocatable fire-weather domain).
 - The 1.5 km fire-weather nest is replaced by an operational RRFS fire-weather run on a 5° × 5° rotated latitude–longitude domain, removing the gap previously noted in fire-weather moveable-nest coverage.
 - Originally proposed for early 2026 under PNS 25-41; the date slipped through pre-operational evaluation of RRFSv1 before being scheduled in SCN 26-48.
-Per SCN 26-48, if August 31, 2026 is declared a Critical Weather Day, an Enhanced Caution Event, or other significant weather is occurring or anticipated, retirement moves to 12 UTC on the next eligible weekday.
+Per the SCN, if October 6, 2026 is declared a Critical Weather Day, an Enhanced Caution Event, or other significant weather is occurring or anticipated, retirement moves to 12 UTC on the next eligible weekday.
 - Some NAM Nest output grids will continue to be produced from RRFS output via post-processing to ease the transition; others will be fully discontinued.
 EMC has published lists of retained vs. fully discontinued grids:
   - Retained NAM Nest output grids: https://www.emc.ncep.noaa.gov/mmb/mpyle/rrfs_info/namnest_grids.txt